wp-plugins/custom-content-shortcode/readme.txt

  * **[Admin Menu Editor](http://wordpress.org/plugins/admin-menu-editor/)** - Essential for customizing the admin menu, especially for client use.
 For example, you can move the edit menu for the Product post type near the top of the menu for easier access; hide menu items for unnecessary or sensitive settings; arrange and simplify the admin menu; and so on.
  * **[Intuitive Custom Post Order](http://wordpress.org/plugins/intuitive-custom-post-order/)** - Change the order of post/page/custom post types by drag-and-drop
+ * **[CMS Tree Page View](http://wordpress.org/plugins/cms-tree-page-view/)** - Add a tree overview of all your pages and custom posts on the dashboard; drag-and-drop post order and post types
  * **[Post Type Converter](http://wordpress.org/plugins/post-type-converter/)** - Convert a post from one post type to another
  * **[Codepress Admin Columns](http://wordpress.org/plugins/codepress-admin-columns/)** - Customize the overview pages for post/page/custom post types, by showing/hiding custom fields as columns.
 I wish it could do sortable columns so custom post types are easier to organize.
 Perhaps another plugin is more fully featured?
  * **[Duplicate Post](http://wordpress.org/plugins/duplicate-post/)** - Useful for quickly creating similar post items, backup posts, etc.